-The Language, Literacy and Numeracy (LLN) Policy was formulated taking cognisance of the Education Act 2013, the Queensland’s Public Sector Ethics Act 1994, the Code of Conduct for the Queensland Public Service Act, the Anti-Discrimination Act 1991 (QLD) the Disability Discrimination Act 1992 (QLD) and the AQTF Standards as detailed below.
-The purpose of the language literacy and numeracy (LLN) Policy is to ensure that ACOBA can identify LLN skill levels and assist students with LLN needs in order to provide them with appropriate support and access to an obtainable and enjoyable course throughout their study.
+The Language, Literacy and Numeracy (LLN) Policy was formulated taking cognisance of the Education Act 2013, Queensland’s Public Sector Ethics Act 1994, Code of Conduct for the Queensland Public Service Act, Anti-Discrimination Act 1991 (QLD) and Disability Discrimination Act 1992 (QLD).
+The purpose of the language literacy and numeracy (LLN) Policy is to ensure that the College can identify LLN skill levels and assist learners with LLN needs in order to provide them with appropriate support and access to an obtainable and enjoyable course throughout their study.

-This Policy applies to all of ACOBA’s employees, students and/or potential students.
-This policy should be observed while at work and while attending any activities relating to ACOBA including enrolments, LLN completions, training, assessment, student assistance and promotional activities.
+This Policy applies to all of the College’s employees, learners and/or potential learners.
+This policy should be observed while at work and while attending any activities relating to the College including enrolments, LLN completions, training, assessment, learner assistance and promotional activities.

-ACOBA is committed to maintain a learning environment that supports the learning needs and skill development of students.
-ACOBA does not discriminate against any student or potential student who identifies as having low LLN skills.
-ACOBA evaluates students LLN skills and abilities through the completion of a language, literacy and numeracy (LLN ) form, to the level of qualification to be undertaken as part of the enrolment process.
+The College is committed to maintain a learning environment that supports the learning needs and skill development of learners.
+The College does not discriminate against any learner or potential learner who identifies as having low LLN skills.
+The College evaluates learners LLN skills and abilities through the completion of a language, literacy and numeracy (LLN ) form, to the level of qualification to be undertaken as part of the enrolment process.
 This includes:

 - Diploma Level